rchu02/ACIT-2420-Assignment-1/README.md

 >[!Note]
 >Make sure **NOT** to run *clear* when running these following commands as you will need to have the ID's for your *project, arch image,* and *ssh-key* to copy and paste.

+1. **Checking projects in DigitalOcean**

-1. Check if you have multiple projects on your Digital Ocean account by running,
+Check if you have multiple projects on your DigitalOcean account by running,
 ```
 doctl projects list --format Name,OwnerUUID
 ```